gpageot/JenkinsUE4/Documentation/SETUP.md

     text //ue4jenkins/....xml
     binary //ue4jenkins/....png

-This command will not work properly with some text editor (for example notepad++).
+This command will not work properly with some text editor (for example Notepad++).
 In that case you need to change the text editor used by p4 commands using the following command:

     p4 set P4EDITOR=C:\Windows\system32\notepad.exe

 You can change the file type of files afterward using the command

     p4 edit -t text+w ....modules

 The command above will change all .modules files in current folder and all sub folders to type "text+w"

 ## UE4 perforce streams setup